Gerbs2193/Programming-for-Data-Analytics/README.md

-# Overview of project 1 for Programming
+# Overview of project 1 for Programming in Data Analytics
 ![Zadra](Zadra.png)

 This project analyses synthesized roller coaster data based off the parameters of real roller coaster data.
 Variables of such were: speed(kph), height(m), thrill rating and type(steel,hybrid and wooden).
-An extensive Jupyter notebook was completed.
+An extensive Jupyter notebook was completed here: [Link to Notebook](project.ipynb)

 # Table of Contents